g1BSsQ/device-os-lab/STYLE_GUIDE.md

+# Style Guide

-This is the beginning of the style guide for the Particle Device OS repository.
+This document outlines the coding style guidelines for the Particle Device OS repository.
+Adhering to these guidelines ensures consistency and readability across the codebase.
-It's presently just an outline and will be fleshed out over time.

-Note that it will be easy to find violations of these guidelines in the existing codebase.
-Over time, these will be rectified as automated checks for style consistency are introduced.

 ## Introduction